phellonchen/phellonchen.github.io/index.md

 # Hiring
 He is looking for highly self-motivated students to work with him as research interns.
 Feel free to contact him via email at phellon.chen@gmail.com.

+## Recent News
+* The fisrt Omin-modal large language model: ''X-LLM: Bootstrapping Advanced Large Language Models by Treating Multi-Modalities as Foreign Languages''
+* The first suvery on vison language pretraining: ''VLP: A survey on vision-language pre-training''

 ## Experience
 * **Researcher (Huawei TopMinds)**, **2023.7 - Present**, Huawei, Beijing, lead the Research & Development of Multimodal Training Framework on Ascend NPUs, Multimodal Data Construction, and MLLM's Pretraining & Finetuning